sdecamillis/qgis_nsw_act_topo/README.md

 # qgis_nsw_act_topo

-The project *qgis_nsw_act_topo* provides tools to build vector topographic maps for NSW and ACT in QGIS, using spatial data from [NSW Spatial Services](https://portal.spatial.nsw.gov.au/server/rest/services/), raster data for vegetation and hillshade, and possible additional features from [Open Street Map](https://www.openstreetmap.org)
+The project *qgis_nsw_act_topo* provides tools to build vector topographic maps for NSW and ACT in QGIS, using spatial data from [NSW Spatial Services](https://portal.spatial.nsw.gov.au/server/rest/services/), raster data for vegetation ([TERN Data Discovery Portal](https://data.tern.org.au/rs/public/data/spot/woody_fpc_extent/nsw-2011/)) and hillshade ([Elvis Elevation and Depth Portal](https://elevation.fsdf.org.au/)), with the possibility of including additional features from [Open Street Map](https://www.openstreetmap.org).

-It has been directly built from the work of [qgis-nsw-topo](https://github.com/tombrennan06/qgis-nsw-topo/) and [nswtopo](https://github.com/mholling/nswtopo).
+This project was built upon the scripts of [qgis-nsw-topo](https://github.com/tombrennan06/qgis-nsw-topo/), which is based on the Ruby-based software of [nswtopo](https://github.com/mholling/nswtopo).

 Here below the detail of a map of Tibdinbilla produced by *qgis_nsw_act_topo*:
 >![Devils Gap to Billy Billy Rocks hike map - detail](/assets/devils_gap_map_zoom.jpg)